Texas Cooking Logo

 Photo: Mojito

-Mint!
+Fresh Mint!
 Cool!

 by Lori Grossman

 When the days get longer and the temperature rises so high that you'd swear you're ready to faint, hold on.
 Think cool thoughts.
-Include some fresh (home-grown if possible) mint in your menus.
+Include some (home-grown if possible) fresh mint in your menus.

 The origins of mint have been lost, with some sources claiming that mint is native to Europe, while others point to the Mediterranean, or the Near East.
 Whatever its origins may be, today mint is grown around the world.
 There are more than 25 species of mint and unknown numbers of garden hybrids.
 Both spearmint and peppermint have naturalized and are found growing wild from Nova Scotia south to Utah, Tennessee, and Florida.